sparshmishraa/Adidas_US_Sales_Analysis/README.md

 # INSIGHTS

-1. New York state has the highest share in sales at 7.137% or $64,229,039 followed by Florida at 6.588% or $59,283,714.
+1. **Top Sales by State**: New York leads with the highest sales share at 7.14% ($64.2M), followed closely by Florida at 6.59% ($59.3M).

-2. If we see which sales method has recorded the highest sales or contribution in total sales, In-store sales contribute to 39.63% whereas Outlet contributes to 32.85% and Online at 27.52%.
+2. **Sales Contribution by Method**: 'In-store' sales dominate with 39.63% of total sales, while 'outlet' sales contribute 32.85%, and 'online' sales make up 27.52%.

-3. In 2020, April recorded the highest sales at $24,607,006 and December recorded the lowest at $ 8,026,527.
-In the year 2021, July and December had the highest sales at $78,334,681 and $77,815,430.
+3. **Monthly Sales Trends**: In 2020, April had the highest sales at $24.6M, with December at the lowest, $8M.
+In 2021, July recorded the highest sales of $78.3M, followed by December at $77.8M.

-4. If we compare 2020 and 2021 sales. we can clearly see that the 2021 sales are way more than 2020 sales.
-Even the lowest of 2021 sales is way more higher than 2020 highest sales.
+4. **Yearly Sales Comparison (2020 vs. 2021)**: Sales in 2021 far outperformed 2020, with even the lowest month in 2021 surpassing the highest month in 2020.

-5. Seeing sales by each region, the West contributes to 30% which is the highest, next is the Northeast which has 20.7% share.
-We can see that these 2 regions contribute to 50% sales.
-Rest is divided into 3 regions, lowest of these is Midwest at 15.09%.
+5. **Regional Sales Breakdown**: The West region leads with 30% of total sales, followed by the Northeast at 20.7%, combining for 50% of all sales.
+The Midwest has the smallest share at 15.09%.

-6. Last we see retailer sales, out of 6 retailers, West Gear has highest sales at $ 242,964,333 with 625,262 units followed by Foot Locker at $ 220,094,720 with 604,369 units while Walmart has lowest at $
+6. **Profit by Product Category**: Men's Athletic Footwear drives the highest operating profit at 24.9%, followed by Women's Apparel at 20.7%.
+Women's Athletic Footwear has the lowest profit share at 11.7%, just behind Men's Apparel at 13.48%.

-   74,558,410.
+7. **Price vs. Units Sold**: A scatter plot reveals a positive correlation between price and units sold—higher demand drives higher prices.

-7. Then through scatterplot we can see there is a positive correlation between price and units sold.
-As the demand increases the price of the product increases.
+8. **Top Retailer Sales**: West Gear leads all retailers with $242.9M in sales and 625,262 units sold.
+Foot Locker follows at $220.1M and 604,369 units, while Walmart ranks lowest with $74.6M in sales.